Ruddranil/QUADCODE/README.md

 <p>We learnt the concepts of tkinter, web scrapping and advanced features of Python which were required for this project.</p>

 <h2>What's next for Library Management System</h2>
 <p>We are hoping to extend this feature to every library or book bank and eliminate the need of maintaining manual database.
-We will soon add more books and advanced features for our user to keep them updated about new books available in the market.</p>
+We will soon add more books and advanced features for our user to keep them updated about new books available in the market.We will soon incorporate Membership feature for our platform.</p>

 ## Install the Dependencies